WinsleyJ/starter-project/README.md

 ## Vue GTM

-In the 'src/main.js' file you will find the configuration of the GTM object.
+In the `src/main.js` file you will find the configuration of the GTM object.
 Don't forget to add your GTM ID to the GTM object and to change 'debug' to 'false' when you are ready to deploy your site.

 ## Comments

-There are some comments in the template starting with 'TODO:' as a simple reminder.
+There are some comments in the template starting with `TODO:` as a simple reminder.
 Some of the comments include a link to a tool online to help you with the specific todo.
 Once your done with the task you can simple remove the comment.
+Search `TODO:` through all files to make sure you didn't miss any of them.

 ## Recommended IDE Setup